Erotes: Anteros

 Anteros (Greek: Ἀντέρως, Antérōs) was the god of requited love, literally "love returned" or "counterpart love".
 He punished those who scorned love and the advances of others, and was the avenger of unrequited love.
 Anteros was the son of Ares and Aphrodite in Greek mythology, and given to his brother Eros as a playmate because Eros was lonely.
 In another version, Anteros arose from mutual feelings between Poseidon and Nerites.
 Physically, Anteros was depicted as similar to Eros in every way, though sometimes with longer hair and butterfly wings.
 He has been described as armed with either a golden club or arrows of lead.

 Eros

 Eros was the original, primordial god of love and intercourse; he was also worshiped as a fertility deity.
 His Roman counterpart was Cupid (desire).

 In later myths, he was the son of the deities Aphrodite and Ares: It is the Eros of these later myths who is one of the erotes.
 Eros was associated with athleticism, with statues erected in gymnasia, and "was often regarded as the protector of homosexual love between men."
 Eros was depicted as often carrying a lyre or bow and arrow.
 He was also depicted accompanied by dolphins, flutes, roosters, roses, and torches.

 Hedylogos

 Hedylogos or Hedylogus (Ἡδυλόγος) was the god of sweet-talk and flattery.
-He is not mentioned in any existing literature, but he is depicted on ancient Greek vase paintings.
+He is not mentioned in any surviving literature, but he is depicted on ancient Greek vase paintings.